laminas-api-tools/api-tools-hal/README.md

-HAL: ZF2 Module for Hypermedia Application Layer representations
+HAL: Laminas Module for Hypermedia Application Layer representations
 ================================================================

 This module provides data structures for Hypermedia Application Language, as